turingschool/try-turing/be-weekend-new/loops/index.md

   <p>Follow the directions below to complete each exercise in your sandbox replit.</p>
   <ol>
     <li>Write a short program that repeatedly asks the user, "What is 3 + 3?" until they enter the correct answer!
 Hint: You may need another ruby method for this one that converts a String data type into an Integer data type.</li>
     <li>Write a program that asks the user to guess your age.
 If their guess is too low, respond with, "Too low.
 Guess again!"
-If they guess a number that is too high, respond with, "Oops!
-Too high."
-Continue responding until their guess is your correct age and respond with, "It’s the best."</li>
+If they guess a number that is too high, respond with, Too high.
+Try again!"
+Continue responding until their guess is your correct age and respond with, "That's correct!"</li>
   </ol>

   <p><strong>Implement this learning in your "Guess the Number" game!</strong> Use an <code>until</code> loop in your “Guess the Number” game to give your user unlimited guesses.
 If you'd like to check your work when you're finished, it should look something <a href="https://replit.com/@turingschool/ruby-number-guesser-final#main.rb" target="blank">like this!</a></p>